itatmisis/theme_extensions_generator/README.md

 ### Usage in UI

-Для использования в виджете вам необходимо просто получить расширение темы через extension of `ThemeData`:
+To use the widget, you just need to get the theme extension via the extension of `ThemeData`:
 ```dart
 class MyHomePage extends StatelessWidget {
     const MyHomePage({super.key});